UAW Academic Student Employees (ASEs) contract

 Article 14 – Job Posting

 Section 1.
-The University shall post information on a university jobs website such as UW Hires, Husky Jobs or GFIS regarding open hire ASE positions.
-Open hire positions are those positions not used to fulfill a commitment of support made to a student, either (a) at the time of admission or (b) under an existing advising relationship with a faculty member(s).
+The University shall post information on a University jobs website such as UW Hires, Handshake, or GFIS regarding open hire ASE positions.
+Open hire positions are those positions not used to fulfill a commitment of support made to a student, either (a) at the time of admission, (b) under an existing advising relationship with a faculty member(s) or (c) under an existing or previous working relationship with a faculty member(s) (for example, an ASE is returning to an appointment they have held in a previous quarter).
 The University shall notify the Union of any such address of the website within 30 days of ratification of this Agreement.

 Section 2.
 Open hire positions may be announced to all eligible applicants within a Department or Hiring Unit without being posted to a University website.
 The application deadline for Departmental or Hiring Unit postings shall be one week, except in emergency situations.
 If the position is not filled after two weeks, it shall be posted to a University website.

 Section 3.
-Application deadlines for positions posted to a University website shall be two weeks after jobs are posted, except in emergency situations.
+Application deadlines for positions posted to a University website shall be at least one week after jobs are posted, except in emergency situations.
 Notification shall take place for appointments not more than two weeks after applications are due.

 Section 4.
 All postings or re-postings shall contain the following information:

-3. Procedures regarding the application and re-application process including the name and location of the office where inquiries and applications may be made.
+- Procedures regarding the application and re-application process including the name and location of the office where inquiries and applications may be made

 Section 5.
 The determination of job requirements and qualifications shall be made by the University.
 Once the University has determined the hiring criteria, they shall not be modified to be more restrictive within the same hiring period.